antil697/docker-swarm/README.md

 # Network Diagram
 <img src="https://github.com/antil697/docker-swarm/blob/master/Images/network_diagram.png" /><br/>
+Using MacVlan with a single IP assigned across the 3 nodes and used by PiHole, I can have the container running at any node but retain the address for my devices.
+Since it needs to use port 80 and 443 (which conflicts with Traefik) I decided to give it it's own address instead of using the Keepalived address of the cluster.

 # Design Considerations
-Why 3 manger nodes and 1 worker?<br/>
+Why 3 manger nodes?<br/>
 In order to achieve fault taulerance, I need 3 managers.
-The Pi3B+ is not as powerful as my 4s and is used with a touchscreen as control panel.
-I allow it to run some ligth loads.<br/>
-Most of my services dirtibuted across the nodes do not put any strain on the system.
+Most of my services disttibuted across the nodes do not put any strain on the system.
 While I have a lot of capacity left (for now), I achieved High Availability and Fault Tolerance.<br/>

 <h2>Management Stack</h2>
 <h3>Ingress Layer / Docker</h3>